 It’s Not All About Sex, Baby

 It can be slow, rough, soft, fast, or hard.
 Maybe you throw in a pinch here or a slap there.
 Touch can be any way you want it.
 It can be sensual without being sexual.
 It can be both or neither.
+It doesn't have to be about masturbation, erogenous zones, or the Big O. You can take it to the next level, no sex toys, vibrators, or showerheads required, if Netflix and chilling with yourself is not your jam.

 Something that’s sensual v sexual is something that’s simply gratifying to the senses.
 For example, a stunning ballet performance could be a sensual experience without being sexual in nature.
 Similarly, giving yourself a sensual massage while applying our Clay Butt Mask, for example, isn’t sexual.
 But, asking your partner to apply the mask might turn your sensual massage into a sexual experience.
+Who needs lube when you have a booty plumping butt mask to set the mood?

 The Bottom Line